 - Let the mock lasagna sit for about 5 minutes before you cut it.
 Serve hot.

 - This freezes well and can be easily reheated in the microwave.

 I used Paul Newman’s Common Good Tomato Basil Sauce with only 3 grams sugar in 1/2 cup to keep this recipe low in carbs.
 Recipe created by Kalyn.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this recipe for the South Beach Diet, another low-glycemic diet, or a low-carb diet it’s important to use low-sugar pasta sauce (get the lowest sugar one you can find; the Paul Newman’s Common Good Tomato Basil SauceI used had only 3 grams of sugar per 1/2 cup, and since tomatoes have natural sugar, it doesn’t get much lower than that.)
+If you’re making Low-Carb Sausage and Kale Mock Lasagna Casserole for the South Beach Diet, another low-glycemic diet, or a low-carb diet it’s important to use low-sugar pasta sauce (get the lowest sugar one you can find; the Paul Newman’s Common Good Tomato Basil SauceI used had only 3 grams of sugar per 1/2 cup, and since tomatoes have natural sugar, it doesn’t get much lower than that.)
 South Beach also recommends lower-fat turkey Italian sausage and reduced fat mozzarella.
 When those instructions are followed, this is suitable for any phase of the South Beach Diet.
 The recipe should also be suitable for most low-carb eating plans, which would prefer full-fat pork sausage and full-fat cheese.